cnisidis/ADA_135/README.md

 ##### Visualization Method

-In the current application, color saturation represents the time of appearance, color hue the ratio of size to depth (intensity) and magnitude the size (radius) of each point respectively.
+In the current application, the *saturation* of color represents the time of appearance, the hue of color represents the ratio of *magnitude* to *depth* (intensity), and the *magnitude* represents the size (radius) of each point, respectively.

 ##### Sonification Method

-- Time distance is translated to the interval for the MIDI triggers.
+- Time distance is translated to the time interval for the MIDI triggers.
 - Depth affects the tone (frequency)
 - Magnitude affects the velocity
 - and Location (physical distance among the events) is being transcribed to Reverb wetness.